niku1991/bitget-trading-bot/README.md

 If you encounter issues:

+1. **Connection Errors**:
+   - Use `main.py --test-connection` to check basic connectivity
+   - The bot will automatically try to find working API endpoints if Bitget has changed them
+   - Check your internet connection and firewall settings

-1. **Authentication Errors**:
+2. **Authentication Errors**:
    - Use `auth_test.py` to diagnose API credential issues
    - Ensure no whitespace in credentials
    - Try creating new API keys on Bitget

-2. **API Endpoint Changes**:
-   - The bot now includes automatic API endpoint discovery and will try multiple Bitget API endpoints
-   - If Bitget significantly changes their API structure, check their documentation for updates

 3. **Order Placement Errors**:
    - Verify you have sufficient funds in your account
    - Check that the symbol name is correct (e.g., "DOGEUSDT_UMCBL")
    - Ensure position size is above the minimum for the symbol

+4. **404 "URL NOT FOUND" Errors**:
+   - Bitget may have changed their API structure
+   - The bot will automatically try to find a working endpoint
+   - If automatic discovery fails, check Bitget's latest API documentation

-4. **Other Issues**:
+5. **Other Issues**:
    - Run with `--debug` flag to see detailed API requests and responses
    - Check Bitget's API documentation for any recent changes
+   - Try running just the authentication test script

 ## Modifying Trade Opportunities